Forest Song | A Gift From The Trees

 Nature Mindfulness

-Mindfulness Activity: Balance of Stones
+Mindfulness Activity: Inner Balance

 Mindfulness creates a balance of attention and awareness.
 The real goal of mindfulness is not just paying attention to the mind, but creating an awareness of its true nature.